Parallelized Givens Ansatz for Molecular ground-states: Bridging Accuracy and Efficiency on NISQ Platforms: Methodology

+It is worthwhile to compare our approach with some of the existing strategies for selection of active spaces in the literature \cite{activespacefinder,stein2016automated}.
 We note a similar but not identical approach to the selection of active orbitals in an earlier work\cite{gao2021computational}.
-In this work, we choose the minimal STO-6G basis set in all our VQE calculations, which enabled us to perform CCSD calculations smoothly on a classical computer.
+In our paper, we choose the minimal STO-6G basis set for all VQE calculations, which enabled us to perform CCSD calculations smoothly on a classical computer.
 Other computational details are provided in the next subsection.